Skip to content

 A family day out at Allan Bank

-Come and play at Allan Bank this autumn.
-Whether you are following the woodland trail, creating art, looking for red squirrels or having an indoor picnic, we’ve got plenty of family activities to help you create great memories together come rain or shine.
+Come and play at Allan Bank.
+Whether you are following the woodland pathway, creating art, looking for red squirrels or having an indoor picnic, we’ve got plenty of family activities to help you create great memories together come rain or shine.
+Enjoy a Christmas day out a one of the Lake District's top places to visit.

 Countryside and woodland